Installing Fiberworks on OS X 10.8-10.11 and macOS 10.12 Sierra or 10.13 High Sierra

 Download Silver or Bronze from our website.
 Then open your Downloads folder to locate the file FiberworksSilver1xx.dmg or FiberworksBronze1xx.dmg and double-click to open it.

-The dmg file opens as a folder containing five files for Silver or four files for Bronze.
+The dmg file opens as a folder containing six files for Silver or four files for Bronze.
 The Bronze program identifies itself as Bronze.app, while the Silver program identifies itself as Fiberworks.app.
 (Your Mac may be set to hide the .app or .dmg file extensions FAQ#1).
 The example that follows shows how to install Bronze; the same steps may be used to install Fiberworks Silver.

 Now type Cmd+Q or go to the Bronze menu and choose Quit Fiberworks; don't just click the red dot at top left corner of the Bronze window (FAQ#2).

-Click on the shuttle icon in the package folder once more to select the Bronze application, and type Cmd+C to copy the application.
+Click once on the shuttle icon in the package folder once more to select the Bronze application, and type Cmd+C to copy the application.

 Open Finder and open your Applications folder.
 Type Cmd+V to paste the Bronze application in the folder (FAQ#3).
 If you have a previous version in the Applications folder, it will ask if you wish to replace the older copy; this generally the best choice.
 Note you must do this in a Finder window for the Applications folder; it won't work if you open Applications from the Dock.